Structure analysis¶

 Contact search¶

-This distance is stored as the search_radius
+distance.
+This distance is stored as the search_radius property:

 >>> cs = gemmi.ContactSearch(4.0)